dayitv89/Lego-path-plan/README.md

-# sewerage robot
+# Sewerage robot : path finding algo
 [Lego](http://www.lego.com/) robot for path finding.

 It is design for the find sewerage system of the city.
 Most of the city doesn't have the proper sewer system path.
 So this robot is design to get the full path of the sewer system, plant it on one end and after some time it will come back to the origin place with full map.

 ![Screenshot](imgs/robo-map.png)

-It was a college project for fun and thesis work.
+It was my college project for fun and minor thesis work.
 Voila!

 ### Compile & Run
 ```sh